 The Port Orchard/South Kitsap UGA includes several non-contiguous areas adjacent to the City of Port Orchard.
 The largest of these is located east of City boundaries and extends northeast from the City along Sinclair Inlet, includes land along Mile Hill Drive, and considerable area to the south and east of the City, as well as some areas west of the city.
 The UGA also includes two pockets of unincorporated area adjacent to City boundaries in the western Port Orchard area.
-The UGA totals approximately 6,600 gross acres.
-The character of the majority of the UGA is suburban, with suburban style commercial centers along the arterial corridors of Bethel Road, Sidney Road, and Mile Hill Drive, and primarily single-family residential development in other areas.
+The UGA totals approximately 3,562 gross acres.
+The character of the majority of the UGA is suburban, with suburban style commercial centers along the arterial corridors of Mile Hill Drive, and primarily single-family residential development in other areas.
 The portion of the UGA northeast of the City offers views of Sinclair Inlet.
 The pockets of the UGA located west and southwest of the City are primarily industrial and commercial.
+Since 2006, the City has annexed a large portion of the commercial corridors within the UGA, with most recently the Bethel Corridor annexation in April 2012.